k1gs/5ifir/README.md

 ![](https://i.imgur.com/xf7rVd8.png)

-# 5IFIR(pifir) is a solution designed for convenient and uncomplicated use of 4IFIR without its overlay (for seven-stock).
+# 5IFIR(pifir) is a solution designed for convenient and uncomplicated use of 4IFIR without its overlay (for semi-stock).

 5IFIR adds many fixes for a more pleasant user-experience.